jaspock/me/docs/materials/transformers/en/attention.md

    end="<!--nota-inicial-end-->"
 %}

-## Fundamentos de los transformers
+## Transformer Fundamentals

-Vamos a acometer el estudio de los elementos básicos de la arquitectura transformer siguiendo el capítulo [:octicons-book-24:][basictransformer] "[Deep Learning Architectures for Sequence Processing][basictransformer]".
-Aquí entenderás qué significa una de las ecuaciones más importantes de los últimos años dentro del aprendizaje automático:
+We will study the basic elements of the transformer architecture following Chapter [:octicons-book-24:][basictransformer] "[Deep Learning Architectures for Sequence Processing][basictransformer]".
+Here, you will understand one of the most important equations in recent years in machine learning:

 $$
-\text{Atención}(Q,K,V) = \text{softmax} \left( \frac{Q K^T}{\sqrt{d_k}} \right) \, V
+\text{Attention}(Q,K,V) = \text{softmax} \left( \frac{Q K^T}{\sqrt{d_k}} \right) \, V
 $$

-Salta las secciones 9.2 a 9.6, que se centran en otro modelo alternativo para el procesamiento de secuencias, las redes neuronales recurrentes, que se han venido usando menos en el área del procesamiento del lenguaje natural tras la llegada del transformer.
+Skip sections 9.2 to 9.6, which focus on an alternative model for sequence processing, recurrent neural networks, which have been used less in natural language processing after the advent of the transformer.

 [basictransformer]: https://web.archive.org/web/20221218211150/https://web.stanford.edu/~jurafsky/slp3/9.pdf

-## Anotaciones al libro
+## Book Annotations

 {%
    include-markdown "../assets/mds/texts.md"